27 August 2024

 Why is the Arise Africa campaign needed?

 The number of people affected and the area affected are both increasing rapidly.
 The region is facing a displacement crisis, with millions forced to flee their homes.
 Most of these people are living in camps for internally displaced people (IDPs) either in their own country or in neighbouring countries.
-Many have lost their means of livelihood too, as Islamic militants – particularly in Nigeria – take their land.
+Many have lost their means of livelihood too, as Islamist militants – particularly in Nigeria – take their land.

 And yet the world has not noticed.